awsdocs/amazon-cloudfront-developer-guide/doc_source/functions-event-structure.md

 For more information about the structure of query strings, headers, and cookies, see [Query string, header, and cookie structure](#functions-event-structure-query-header-cookie)\.

-For an example `event` object, see [Example event](#functions-event-structure-example)\.
+For an example `event` object, see [Example event object](#functions-event-structure-example)\.

 ## Response object<a name="functions-event-structure-response"></a>

 The `response` object contains a representation of a CloudFront\-to\-viewer HTTP response\.
-In the `event` object that’s passed to your function, the `response` object represents CloudFront’s actual response to a viewer request\.
+In the `event` object that's passed to your function, the `response` object represents CloudFront's actual response to a viewer request\.

 If your function code returns a `response` object, it must use this same structure\.